Therapy for Adults

 Your brain is beautifully complex, and we'll leverage its power to help you heal.
 Through a combination of talk therapy and somatic-based Brainspotting, we'll equip you with tailored tools and techniques for faster, sustainable healing.

 By addressing all of the layers, we make way for the whole and authentic you to emerge.
 This holistic perspective allows us to tailor our techniques to your unique needs, ensuring that every part of your authentic self is nurtured and strengthened throughout your journey.
 As a Grand Rapids therapist, I’m dedicated to supporting the healing, growth, and relief of individuals within our community who are struggling.
-I believe that every person who chooses growth, creates a healing ripple affect within their lives, and ultimately contributes to the ongoing healing in our Grand Rapids community.
+I believe that every person who chooses growth, creates a healing ripple affect within their lives, and ultimately contributes to the ongoing healing in our Grand Rapids community and beyond.

 Here's a truth that might surprise you: you don't need to be in crisis to benefit from therapy.
 If you're asking this question, chances are something in your life feels off, stuck, or harder than it needs to be, and that's reason enough to explore therapy.